vsilaev/tascalate-concurrent/README.md

 static <T> Promise<List<T>> atLeastStrict(int minResultsCount, [boolean cancelRemaining=true,]
                                           List<? extends CompletionStage<? extends T>> promises)
 ```
 Generalization of the `anyStrict` method.
-Returns a promise that is completed normally when at least `minResultCount` of `CompletionStage`-s passed as parameters are completed normally (race is possible); if any promise completed exceptionally before `minResultCount` of results are available, then resulting promise is completed exceptionally as well (unlike non-Strict variant, where exceptions are ignored if `minResultsCount` of successful results).
+Returns a promise that is completed normally when at least `minResultCount` of `CompletionStage`-s passed as parameters are completed normally (race is possible); if any promise completed exceptionally before `minResultCount` of results are available, then resulting promise is completed exceptionally as well (unlike non-Strict variant, where exceptions are ignored if `minResultsCount` of successful results is available).

 All methods above have an optional parameter `cancelRemaining` (since library's version [0.5.3](https://github.com/vsilaev/tascalate-concurrent/releases/tag/0.5.3)).
 When ommitted, it means implicitly `cancelRemaining = true`.
-The `cancelRemaining` parameter defines whether or not to eagerly cancel remaining `promises` once the result of the operation is known (i.e. enough number of `promises` passed are settled successfully).
+The `cancelRemaining` parameter defines whether or not to eagerly cancel remaining `promises` once the result of the operation is known, i.e. enough number of `promises` passed are settled successfully _or_ some `CompletionStage` completed exceptionally in strict version.

 There are 2 overloads of aforementioned combinator methods that accept either a [List](https://docs.oracle.com/javase/8/docs/api/java/util/List.html) of `CompletionStage`-s (since version [0.5.4](https://github.com/vsilaev/tascalate-concurrent/releases/tag/0.5.4) of the library) or varagr array of `CompletionStage`-s.